robsontenorio/vue-api-query/docs/content/en/building-the-query.md

 We also need to sort our queries, so let's do this now!

 The method we want to use now is `orderBy`.
 The arguments are the names of the properties we want to sort.
-We can pass as many arguments we want.
+We can pass as many arguments as we want.

 **Single Sort**